Using portraits to represent NPCs

 Are NPCs without a

-You’ll often run situations where you need to make up an NPC on-the-fly.
-You won’t have an NPC portrait prepared for this character and your players will then know that this character is not very important to the story.
+You’ll often run into situations where you need to make up an NPC on the fly.
+You won’t have an NPC portrait prepared for this character and your players will then be under the impression that this character is not very important to the story.
 This is not a big deal.
-They usually are busy enough finding the right clues anyway.
+They usually are too busy finding the right clues anyway.

 What’s the right number of NPCs?

-For a game of 3-6 hours, I usually go with 4 to 10 NPCs.
-Depending on the complexity and type of the story, this varies.
+For a game of 3-6 hours, I usually go with four to ten NPCs.
+Depending on the complexity and type of the story, this can vary.
 Traditional fantasy settings usually have fewer dialogues with NPCs in them.
-Investigation-heavy scenarios, in which the players are talking to different suspects, tend to include a higher number of NPCs.
+Investigation-heavy scenarios in which the players are talking to different suspects tend to include a higher number of NPCs.

-In order to save time during game preparation, I prefer not to make portraits for less important side characters like monsters or assisting NPCs such as merchants, taxi drivers, etc. Except of course, if the monster is the main story arc.
+In order to save time during game preparation, I prefer not to make portraits for less important side characters like monsters or assisting NPCs, such as merchants, taxi drivers, etc., except if the monster is the main story arc, of course.
 Then they get a portrait too, so the players know what they are facing.

-Below is an image of a set of NPCs I made for the Cthulhu NOW scenario “Ladybug, Ladybug, Fly away home” from Stygian Fox’s great anthology “The Things We Leave Behind”.
-I maybe went a bit overboard here with such a high number of NPCs, but the story runs over multiple sessions.
+Below is an image of a set of NPCs I made for the Cthulhu NOW scenario “Ladybug, Ladybug, Fly Away Home” from Stygian Fox’s great anthology “The Things We Leave Behind.”
+I perhaps went a bit overboard here with such a high number of NPCs, but the story runs over multiple sessions.
 Hopefully it gives you a taste of what a set of NPC portraits should look like.

 What about NPCs in improvised plots

-For such games I still recommend preparing a few portraits, but without any character concept or backstory.
+I still recommend preparing a few portraits for such games, but without any character concept or backstory.
 Just the plain portraits.
 Take a few images that fit your setting.
 Having these portraits at hand serves as a great inspiration for everyone at the table when adding a new character to the story.
 If you are short of an idea for an NPC during the game, you can just pick a suitable image and have everyone in the group add some parts of a backstory to form this character.